demo15 of Im2mesh package

 hold off

-Add a rod
+Add a small square

-% define a rod
+% define a square

 vertex = [ 0 0; 1 0; 1 1; 0 1 ];